VlachosGroup/Intro-to-KMC/README.md

 2. Samlping and Computing Average with a Gene Expression Mechanism

-3. Handling Oscillation a Auto Catalysis mechanism
+3. Modeling Oscillations with an Auto Catalysis mechanism

 ### Lattice kMC: